2br-2b/open-divine-office/README.md

 # open-divine-office
 A website that displays the current liturgy of the hours in your browser.

-I honestly don't know what I'm doing, so I don't know how this will turn out.
+Edit: As I don't have rights to use the official translations of the prayers, intercessions, etc., I'm leaving this project for now.